What is medical negligence?

-- Apart from the above, the doctor must make his own independent interpretation including the different medical tests and examination and not completely trust the patient’s version.
+- Apart from the above, the doctor must make his own independent interpretation including the different medical tests and examination and not completely trust the patient’s

-- Furthermore, a doctor must avoid experimenting with the treatment unless it is imperative and even if he does he should routinely get written consent from the patient where the patient must be informed of the potential risk involved with that treatment.
+- Furthermore, a doctor must avoid experimenting with the treatment unless it is imperative and even if he does, he should routinely get written consent from the patient where the patient must be informed of the potential risk involved with that treatment.

 How has the Supreme Court been handling medical negligence cases?

-- The Supreme Court denied compensation to complainant since there was no evidence to prove any mysterious variation from the ordinary treatment protocol.
+- The Supreme Court denied compensation to a complainant since there was no evidence to prove any mysterious variation from the ordinary treatment protocol.

-In this case, a woman was diagnosed of oesophageal cancer and as a result was admitted to a hospital for the treatment of fever and chills and re-insertion of nasal feed tube which was displaced.
+In this case, a woman was diagnosed of oesophageal cancer and, as a result, was admitted to a hospital for the treatment of fever and chills and re-insertion of nasal feed tube, which was displaced.
 Post the required medical treatment, the woman was discharged from the hospital.

-In this case, a child not more than 3 years of age suffered both mental and physical abnormality which resulted in the vegetative state of the child.
+In this case, a child, not more than 3 years of age, suffered both mental and physical abnormality, which resulted in the vegetative state of the child.

-As a result, the Supreme Court held that it was a clear case of medical negligence on the part of the hospital as essential measures were neglected by the doctors while being aware of the post-surgery complexities of the same.
+As a result, the Supreme Court held that it was a clear case of medical negligence on the part of the hospital as essential measures were neglected by the doctors, while being aware of the post-surgery complexities of the same.

 Therefore, the Supreme Court awarded a total compensation of Rs.
 17 Lakh to the mother of the child keeping in mind the miserable state of the family with a child in a vegetative state.

-- The Supreme Court held that the law pertaining to medical negligence must take a more human approach towards the patient as well as the family and therefore, granting restricted compensation to a family cannot be justified on the basis that the person deceased was a home-keeper.
+- The Supreme Court held that the law pertaining to medical negligence must take a more humane approach towards the patient as well as the family and therefore, granting restricted compensation to a family cannot be justified on the basis that the person deceased was a home-keeper.